BLUE HEAVEN ISLAND - BORA BORA

 ELIE, OUR CHEEKY HOST

 Elie is a true character to say the least and extremely entertaining.
 He re-built 'Blue Heaven Island' practically with his bare hands.
 All meals are included and are cooked by Elie and his small staff.
-The food is the freshest quality and completely delicious with vegetarian options available.
-The local fisher men deliver their catch daily and most of the fresh produce comes from the main island.
+The food is of the freshest quality with vegetarian options available.
+The local fisher men deliver their catch daily and all of the fresh produce comes from the main island.
 As regards alcohol we must bring our own supply.
 The transport around the island is by boat and Elie is happy to take you to the Ferry which is about 10 minutes across the lagoon.

 There are only 5 Bungalows on the island which are scattered through out the coconut grove and each sleeps 2.